reframe-hpc/reframe/docs/config_reference.rst

    :required: Yes

    A list of hostname regular expression patterns in Python `syntax <https://docs.python.org/3.8/library/re.html>`__, which will be used by the framework in order to automatically select a system configuration.
+   For the auto-selection process, check the configuration of the :attr:`~config.autodetect_methods` option.

 .. py:attribute:: systems.max_local_jobs